jacksondarman/DarmanScrape/README.md

 ## What is it?

-Google Docs scraping utility designed to grab and organize the LekMod Master List of Civilizations Google Doc for easy storage in PocketBase.
+Google Docs scraping utility designed to grab and organize the Lekmod Master List of Civilizations Google Doc for easy storage in PocketBase.
 Mainly used in order to assist with developing [LekBot](https://github.com/jacksondarman/lekbot).

 ## How do I run it?